RakshitKumar04/Face_Recognition/README.md

 ### LBPH Algorithm for face recognition

-Local Binary Pattern (LBP) is a simple yet very efficient texture operator which labels the pixels of an image by thresholding the neighborhood of each pixel and considers the result as a binary number.
+Local Binary Pattern (LBP) is a simple yet very efficient texture operator which labels the pixels of an image by thresholding the neighbourhood of each pixel and considers the result as a binary number.
 Using the LBP combined with histograms we can represent the face images with a simple data vector.

 References:
 * https://towardsdatascience.com/face-recognition-how-lbph-works-90ec258c3d6b